section-engineering-education/engineering-education/content/articles/building-a-custom-user-reviews-page-in-react-typescript-and-reactstrap/index.md

 - NavItem
 - NavBrand
 - NavLink

-  You might be wondering why we didn’t use the conventional `div`, `h3`, `span`, `ul`, etc. tags to create the Navbar components then style it later with CSS?
+We did not use the conventional `div`, `h3`, `span`, `ul`, etc. tags to create the Navbar components then style it later with CSS?
 The answer is that we have already pre-styled reactstrap elements that we could import and utilize in our application.

 Importing and using pre-styled elements reduces the complexities (back and forth) of styling a Navbar and other components since the library has already done the heavy lifting for us.
 We are however going to add a little `CSS` to customize our `Navbar` to taste.

 ### Step 4 – Creating the reviews component (Reviews.tsx)
 As typical reviews or comments section in websites, our reviews components will have the following details displayed:

 - First name